bitpay/bitcore-blog/contents/articles/transactionbuilder/index.md

 the input **must** provide the right arguments to the unspent's script (those arguments are a script theirself, which is called ScriptSig).
 Failure to do this, will cause the rejection of the transaction by the network.
-ScriptPubKey and ScriptSig can be thought as a lock and a key, respectivelly.
+ScriptPubKey and ScriptSig can be thought as a lock and a key, respectively.

 ## Standard Transactions